 The table below summarises the mobility and threshold voltage for the three PTES-treated substrates.

 Drop casting details

 The direction of the crystal growth, and therefore the orientation of the crystal axes (with respect to the channel length), can be controlled by imposing a preferential drying direction to the drop casted solution.
 This is achieved by positioning the substrate inside a Petri dish at a 3.5° angle with respect to the horizontal line of a perfectly flat hot plate.
 Substrates are placed inside the Petri dish in a manner such that the length of the channel is perpendicular to the receding direction of the drying solution.
-Drop casting is carried out using a pipette with the substrate at a temperature of 50°C; the lid was put back immediately afterwards to trap the solvent vapour and create vapour saturated condition inside the Petri dish.
+Drop casting is carried out using a pipette with the substrate at a temperature of 50°C. The lid was put back immediately afterwards to trap the solvent vapour and create a vapour-saturated condition inside the Petri dish.

 Condensed Device Fabrication Routine

 TIPS-Pentacene Solution PreparationPreparation of the solution took place in a glove box (O2 << 10 ppm; H2O)

 - TIPS-Pentacene dissolved in anhydrous Toluene, 10 mg/ml